senowijayanto/auth/README.md

 # Auth Services #

-This is auth services and created base on NodeJS
+This is auth services and create with Typescript and NodeJS